horowest/Movie-Ticket/README.md

-# bookmyshow-java
+# Movie Ticket Booking System
-Informatics Practices project on BookMyShow in Java|Netbeans.
+School project on Java|Netbeans.

 #Getting Started
 To use this project, choose one of the following options to get started: